 New regulations or revisions to existing regulations relating to accounting standards, regulatory capital adequacy ratios, liquidity ratios and leverage ratios applicable to the Nomura Group could also have a material adverse effect on its business, financial condition and results of operations.
-Such new regulations or revisions to existing regulations include the so-called Basel III package formulated by the Basel Committee on Banking Supervision (the Basel Committee) and the finalised Basel III reforms published in December 2017.
+Such new regulations or revisions to existing regulations include the so-called Basel III package formulated by the Basel Committee on Banking Supervision (the Basel Committee) and the finalised Basel III reforms published in December 2017, and also finalised market risk capital framework published in January 2019.
+NHI is subject to above revised regulatory capital adequacy ratios, liquidity ratios and leverage ratios since March 2025.
 Furthermore, in October 2012, the Basel Committee developed and published a set of principles on the assessment methodology and higher loss absorbency requirements for domestic systemically important banks (D-SIBs), and, in December 2015, the Japanese FSA identified the Nomura Group as a D-SIB and imposed a surcharge of 0.5 per cent. on its required capital ratio after March 2016 with a 3-year transitional arrangement.
 In addition, the Financial Stability Board published the final standard requiring global systemically important banks (G-SIBs) to maintain a certain level of total loss-absorbing capacity (TLAC) upon their failure in November 2015.
 Under the Japanese FSA's policy implementing the TLAC framework in Japan as updated in April 2018, the TLAC requirements in Japan apply not only to Japanese G-SIBs but also to Japanese D-SIBs that are deemed (i) of particular need for a cross-border resolution arrangement and (ii) of particular systemic significance to the Japanese financial system if they fail.
 Based on the revised policy, in March 2019, the Japanese FSA published the notices and guidelines of TLAC regulations in Japan.
 According to these notices and guidelines, the Nomura Group is subject to the TLAC requirements in Japan from 31 March 2021 although the Nomura Group is not identified as a G-SIB as of the date of publication on NHI's Form 20-F. These changes in regulations may increase the Nomura Group's funding costs or require it to liquidate financial instruments and other assets, raise additional capital or otherwise restrict its business activities in a manner that could adversely affect its operating or financing activities or the interests of its shareholders.